Skip to Content

 How Can You Tell When Fish is Done?

 The trick with seafood is always how long to cook it.
-It is really easy to overcook fish and it can get very rubbery if overcooked.
+It is easy to overcook fish and seafood can get rubbery if overcooked.

 The best way to tell if most fish fillets are done is by testing it with a fork (this excludes tuna).
 Insert the fork at an angle, at the thickest point, and twist gently.
 The fish will flake easily when it’s done, and it will lose its translucent or raw appearance.

-If you want to get more technical, a conservative rule of thumb is to cook fish to an internal temperature of 120 degrees.
+If you want to get more technical, a conservative rule of thumb is to cook fish to an internal temperature of 120 degrees F using a digital thermometer.
 If your fish is freshwater or lake fish cook to a higher temperature (130 to 140 F), to avoid any potential parasites.

 Also, know that medium-to-fatty fish with a firmer texture and richer flavor (like cod, salmon, or swordfish) can withstand more heat and therefore lend themselves to grilling or broiling.